Placing Doors & Windows

 3. Place Your Component

-Once your component's settings have been configured, with your component menu still pulled up, you can click anywhere on your map to place your component.
-Once you've placed the component, switch to select mode to move the two circles on either side of your component, and line them up with the barrier lines you've drawn.
-(We recommend a small overlap to ensure no leaking light!)
-Once aligned, double check to make sure there's no light leaks, and then repeat until your map is ready for adventure!
+After configuring the component's settings, you can place the component anywhere on the map by clicking while the menu is open.
+Switch to select mode to move the two circles on either side of the component and align them with your drawn barrier lines.
+We recommend a small overlap to ensure no leaking light.
+Once aligned, double-check to make sure there are no light leaks, and then repeat until your map is ready for adventure!

 nt_step_3.gif